juliorodrigues97/perfume-distribution-analytics/README.md

 ![Revenue Bridge](assets/screenshots/page2_revenue_bridge.png)

-**Key findings (February 2024):**
+**Key findings - February 2024:**
 - **Revenue growth was primarily driven by price/mix improvements, which more than offset a significant decline in volume.**
-Net revenue increased $765.5K vs. LY, as a $5.25M positive price/mix effect more than offset a $4.48M decline in volume — the company sold less itens, but at meaningfully higher average value.
+Net revenue increased $765.5K vs. LY, as a $5.25M positive price/mix effect more than offset a $4.48M decline in volume — the company sold less units, but at meaningfully higher average value.

-- **Positive revenue contribution was most concentrated at the customer level.**
+- **Revenue growth was most concentrated at the customer level.**
 The top five customers contributed approximately $814K in incremental revenue, exceeding the company's $765.5K net YoY gain.
 By comparison, the top five sales reps contributed $625K, while the top five brands contributed $370K.
 This indicates that YoY growth was particularly concentrated among a small group of key customers, with declines elsewhere offsetting part of their contribution.

 - **The diagnostic breakdown helps identify where and why revenue changed.**